Information ALL tenants need to know:

 What are my legal obligations on a Joint Tenancy Agreement?

-Your group will be asked to sign a Joint Assured Shorthold Tenancy Agreement to commence on 1 July.
-The Tenancy Agreement sets out the conditions of the tenancy.
-Your tenancy provides that you are jointly and severally liable with your housemates to pay rent and comply with the terms and conditions.
+Your group will be asked to sign a Joint Assured Shorthold Tenancy Agreement (JASTA) to commence from 1 July.
+The JASTA sets out the conditions of the tenancy and provides that you are jointly and severally liable with your housemates to pay all rent and comply with the terms and conditions in the JASTA.

 What are my legal obligations on a Single Tenancy Agreement?

-You will be asked to sign an Assured Shorthold Tenancy Agreement to commence on or after 1 July.
-The Tenancy Agreement sets out the conditions of the tenancy.
+You will be asked to sign an Assured Shorthold Tenancy Agreement (ASTA) to commence on or after 1 July.
+The ASTA sets out the conditions of the tenancy.
 Your tenancy provides that you are liable to pay rent and comply with the terms and conditions.

-The tenancy is usually for a 52 week period commencing 1 July ending 30 June the following year with 47 weeks of rent being payable during the tenancy which includes the 10 week Summer Retainer.
-The tenancy will be shorter and the number of weeks of rent payable will be less if signed after 1 July.
+The tenancy is for a 52 week period commencing 1 July ending 30 June the following year with 47 weeks of rent being payable during the tenancy including the 10 week Summer Retainer.

 What is the Summer Retainer?

-Each tenant must provide a Guarantor Agreement.
-The Guarantor, usually a parent, agrees to guarantee rent payments and other charges due from the tenant.
-If an applicant is unable to provide a Guarantor the whole rent for the year will be payable before occupation of the property.
+Yes.
+Each tenant must provide a Guarantor who should complete our Guarantor Agreement.
+The Guarantor, usually a parent or guardian, agrees to guarantee rent payments and other charges due from the tenant.
+If a tenant is unable to provide a Guarantor the rent for the whole year is payable before the start of the tenancy and before occupation of the property.